We’re Stronger Together

 While he has lived in various locales across the country and abroad, Jared considers himself a Californian through and through.
 He has equally split his years in the Golden State between Los Angeles and the Bay Area, where he currently lives and works.
 Fittingly, he is a fan of both the San Francisco Giants and the Los Angeles Lakers.

 Jared enjoys spending his free time cooking, hiking and biking in the outdoors, and rooting for his favorite sports teams.
-The blonde streak in his hair is natural.
+The blond streak in his hair is natural.

 Kameron Mims-Jones, MSW